CooperNederhood/cooper_prclz/README.md

 Blocks are defined as regions fully circumscribed by roads or natural boundaries.
 Blocks are our most granular unit of analysis.
 This step extracts those blocks.

 #### 4. Split the country-specific building files by GADM
 Each country-level file is simply too huge for efficient computation.
 So, use the GADM boundaries to split the buildings files.
+This also functions as a data validation and QC point because along with the processed output in "/data/" the script will output country-level summaries about the matching of the OSM buildings with the GADM boundaries including list of non-matched buildings and a .png summary of the matching.
 From within data_processing/
 ```
 python3 split_geojson.py